 Living in a family with a high four-legged furball population, it's nice when everyone gets along.
 Although it took time, patience, and lots of supervised meets and greets, I now get to see plenty of little moments like this:

-Of course, Rosie still offers little tolerance for any of the other furry babies in the family.
+the family.
 But, at 21 years old, I believe she's earned the right to shoo away such young hooligans.
 Anyway, Rosie's got friends like Prickles the Cactus to keep her company.

 I hope everyone's having a wonderful weekend!